×

 When we asked expats what advice they would give a foreigner before buying a property in The Netherlands, they said...

 "Yes, foreigners are allowed to own property in The Netherlands.
 Non-residents of the Netherlands are allowed to purchase property in the country, however, they must obtain a permit from the Dutch government before they can do so.
 The permit is granted on a case-by-case basis and is dependent on the individual's financial situation and the purpose of the purchase.
-Additionally, non-residents must pay a higher rate of transfer tax than Dutch citizens," explained one foreigner living in Netherlands.
+Additionally, non-residents must pay a higher rate of transfer tax than Dutch citizens," said one foreigner living in Netherlands.

 What appliances are typically included in a rental?